You must use Meta Business Manager

 Over time you'll want to give various people access to all of the above, with different permissions levels.
 You'll want to be able to remove that access too, as colleagues join and leave the organisation.

-That's where Meta Business Manager comes in (formerly known as Facebook Business Manager).
+That's where Meta Business Suite comes in (formerly known as Facebook Business Manager).

 As well as making it easier to manage all these things, it gets you out of the precarious position of having a single login to manage everything and significantly helps in separating work and personal Facebook use.

-If you aren't already using Meta Business Manager (MBM) then you really must.
+If you aren't already using Meta Business Suite (MBS) then you really must.

 Getting started

-Think of MBM as an independent entity, sitting separately from your colleagues' personal Facebook accounts.
+Think of MBS as an independent entity, sitting separately from your personal Facebook accounts.

 What you'll need to do is: